sebrock/flowzz-shopping-helper/README.md

+# Flowzz Shopping Helper 🔎 🌿 ⚕️

-# Flowzz Shopping Helper
+# Flowzz Shopping Helper 🔎 🥦  ⚕️

 ![Flowzz Shopping Helper](/static/flowzz-shopping-helper.png "The logo of the Flowzz Shopping Helper extension, depicting a cannabis leave")

-# :grey_question: What is it?
+# 🌿 What is it?

+Flowzz Shopping Helper 🌿 is a powerful tool that supports eligible medical marihuana patients in Germany in finding their prescribed cannabis flowers at the best available price at their favorite pharmacy. fill their prescription convcompare strains and prices of m available to  medical marihuana patiens in Germany.
-Flowzz Shopping Helper is a browser extension to compare strains and prices on [flowzz.com](https://flowzz.com/).
+It technically runs as a browser extension for Chrome, Firefox and Edge and uses real time data from [flowzz.com](https://flowzz.com/).

-Make informed decisions with our tool for finding the best cannabis strains at the best prices.
+Make informed decisions

 Elevate your cannabis shopping experience with the Flowzz Shopping Helper.
-This powerful browser extension for Chrome, Firefox and Edge seamlessly integrates with flowzz.com, allowing you to effortlessly compare strains and prices across multiple vendors.
+Allowing you to effortlessly compare strains and prices across multiple Pharmacies.
 Whether you're a medical user or a connoisseur, this tool is designed to make your search for the perfect strain quick, easy, and tailored to your needs.

-Hint: This extension has been fully generated with the help of ChatGTP.
+Disclaimer: This extension has been fully generated with the help of ChatGTP. 🤖

 # Key Features
 * **Automated Strain Syncing**: Automatically sync strains from [flowzz.com](https://flowzz.com/) to your local storage, ensuring your data is always up-to-date.